huggingface/blog/overview-quantization-transformers.md

 ![Benchmark use_cache=False A100](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/163_overview-quantization-transformers/A100_use_cache_False.jpg)

 From the two benchmarks, we conclude that generation is faster when we use attention caching, as expected.
 Moreover, GPTQ is, in general, faster than bitsandbytes.
-For exemple, with `batch_size=4` and `use_cache=True`, it is twice as fast!
+For example, with `batch_size=4` and `use_cache=True`, it is twice as fast!
 Therefore let’s use `use_cache` for the next benchmarks.
 Note that `use_cache` will consume more memory.

 #### Hardware